Manzanares (river)

-The Manzanares ([manθaˈnaɾes]) is a river in the centre of the Iberian Peninsula, which flows from the Sierra de Guadarrama, passes through Madrid, and eventually empties into the Jarama river, which in turn is a right-bank tributary to the Tagus.
+The Manzanares ([manθaˈnaɾes]) is a river in the centre of the Iberian Peninsula.
+It flows from the Sierra de Guadarrama, passes through Madrid, and eventually empties into the Jarama river, which in turn is a right-bank tributary to the Tagus.

 In its urban section, the Manzanares River was modified to create a section of water several meters deep, in some parts navigable by canoes.
 This project of channeling and damming has been partially reversed in a re-naturalization project.

+Hydronym

+The name of Manzanares was in use already in the 16th century, although up until the 17th century alternative names such as Guadarrama, Henarejos, and Jarama were used.
+It was widely popularised by the height of the 18th century.
+The origin of the name for the river and the village of the same name through which it flows (founded not earlier than the 13th century) is moot.